 Other myths about Polly include the

-use of the name "Lalu" for her; there is no evidence for that
+use of the name "Lalu Nathoy" for her; there is no evidence for

-name.
-Also, there is no evidence that her owner's name was "Hong
+that being her name.
+Also, there is no evidence that her owner's

 We do not yet know how Polly managed to extricate herself from her Chinese owner; perhaps he died.
 Whatever happened, it occurred before mid-1880 since that year's U.S. Census lists her as living with, but not married to, Charlie Bemis.
-In September, 1890 a "gambling affray" resulted in Bemis being shot.
+In September 1890 a "gambling affray" resulted in Bemis being shot.
 He hovered near death for some time, and Polly nursed him back to health.
-They married in 1894, and moved down to the Salmon River where they took up a mining claim, not a homestead.
+They married in 1894, and moved down to the Salmon River where they took up a mining claim, not a homestead, as is commonly believed.

 For the last several years Priscilla